 If somebody is super smart, that doesn't necessarily mean they'll be rich or successful, but the odds of it are way, way higher than if they're not super smart.

-Is it a coincidence that all the heads of our biggest and most impressive companies are also super smart?
+Is it a coincidence that all the heads of our biggest, most impressive companies are also super smart?

-You know, Zuckerberg and Elon Musk and Jeff Bezos and, you know, I could go on, Bill Gates.
+You know, Zuckerberg and Elon Musk and Jeff Bezos and, you know, I can go on, Bill Gates.

 So yeah, the fact that we're struggling with the question of whether IQ matters is sort of a DEI leftover.